life-itself/lifeitself.org/content/blog/developmental-spaces-for-an-age-of-transition.md

 ## What is *sustained* development?

 Most simply put sustained means going “from states to traits”.
-That is, going beyond having a one-off experience of a capacity or “state” to have this as a capacity that is ongoingly sustained – a “trait”.
+That is, going beyond having a one-off experience of a capacity -- a “state” -- to having that capacity ongoingly sustained – a “trait”.

-For example, a child when first learning to stand may only manage this for a few moments of a second or two.
+For example, a child when first learning to stand may only manage this for a few seconds.
 This would be a temporary state not a trait, it would not be sustained growth.
 Sustained growth would be when they are consistently able to stand.

 Similarly, we want to nurture sustained adult development.
-Put most crudely, many of us have had powerful experiences on retreat or at events, yet can find it hard to maintain and integrate those insights once back in our “daily lives”.
+For example, many of us may have had powerful experiences on retreat or at events, yet can find it hard to maintain and integrate those insights once back in our “daily lives”.

 ## What is multidimensional (growth)?